Sidney Poitier: 1958–1969: Breakthrough and stardom

-In Norman Jewison's mystery drama In the Heat of the Night, Poitier played Virgil Tibbs, a police detective from Philadelphia who investigates a murder in the deep south in Mississippi alongside a cop with racial prejudices played by Rod Steiger.
+In Norman Jewison's mystery drama In the Heat of the Night, Poitier played Virgil Tibbs, a police detective from Philadelphia who investigates a murder in the Deep South in Mississippi alongside a cop with racial prejudices played by Rod Steiger.
 The film was a critical success with Bosley Crowther of The New York Times calling it "the most powerful film I have seen in a long time."
 Roger Ebert placed it at number ten on his top ten list of 1967 films.
 Art Murphy of Variety felt that the excellent Poitier and outstanding Steiger performances overcame noteworthy flaws, including an uneven script.
 Poitier received a Golden Globe Award and British Academy Film Award nomination for his performance.

 In Stanley Kramer's social drama Guess Who's Coming to Dinner, Poitier played a man in a relationship with a White woman played by Katharine Houghton.
 The film revolves around her bringing him to meet with her parents played by Katharine Hepburn and Spencer Tracy.
 The film was one of the rare films at the time to depict an interracial romance in a positive light, as interracial marriage historically had been illegal in most states of the United States.
 It was still illegal in 17 states—mostly Southern states—until June 12, 1967, six months before the film was released.
 The film was a critical and financial success.
 In his film review, Roger Ebert described Poitier's character as "a noble, rich, intelligent, handsome, ethical medical expert" and that the film "is a magnificent piece of entertainment.
 It will make you laugh and may even make you cry."
 To win his role as Dr. Prentice in the film, Poitier had to audition for Tracy and Hepburn at two separate dinner parties.

 Poitier began to be criticized for being typecast as over-idealized African-American characters who were not permitted to have any sexuality or personality faults, such as his character in Guess Who's Coming to Dinner.
 Poitier was aware of this pattern himself but was conflicted on the matter.
 He wanted more varied roles; but he also felt obliged to set an example with his characters, by challenging old stereotypes, as he was the only major actor of African descent being cast in leading roles in the American film industry at the time.
 For instance, in 1966, he turned down an opportunity to play the lead in an NBC television production of Othello with that spirit in mind.
 Despite this, many of the films in which Poitier starred during the 1960s would later be cited as social thrillers by both filmmakers and critics.
+Such films included For Love of Ivy in which he modifies the over-idealized African American as Jack Parks, a trucking company executive, who also operates an illegal casino.